The Grim Adventures of Billy & Mandy season 1: Home releases

 The Grim Adventures of Billy & Mandy: Season 1 was released on Region 1 DVD on September 18, 2007.
-It contains the episodes "Meet the Reaper" – "Love is 'Evol' Spelled Backwards" and "Battle of the Bands".
+It contains all 13 episodes of the season.
 Along with bonus features, it also includes the Evil Con Carne episodes "Evil Con Carne", "Emotional Skarr", "Evil Goes Wild", "Evil on Trial", and "The Smell of Vengeance".

 Other releases including The Grim Adventures of Billy & Mandy season one episodes: